Kilkenni/sb.Teleport/readme.md

 ## Usage

-Currently replaces teleport window of all vanilla ship teleports.
+Replaces teleport window of vanilla ship teleports.
 Old interface is still accessible via fallback button.

 Features:

 - All the usual QoL MetaGUI stuff
-- Unlike in vanilla dialog, you can deploy mech anywhere you can teleport
+- You can deploy mech anywhere you can teleport
 - Filtering!
 Filter can be set via corresponding textbox. `Enter` while in the textbox applies the filter (only bookmarks that have `filter` in their text fields are visible).
 Search is case-insensitive.
 Standard destinations (like `Warp down`) are not affected. `Esc` while in the textbox or `Reset` button resets the filter
 - Previewing hazards.
 If a bookmark is selected, info panel tries to list permanent environmental hazards at destionation.
 Don't forget to equip your EPP!